Seen on:

 Floyd Patterson

 Floyd has been consistently disrespected.
-I’ve never seen his name in any of the top 20 heavyweight lists.
-He’s still the youngest lineal heavyweight champion of all time and before the Tyson mob cries, please look up the meaning of lineal, that is, if you can read.
+I’ve never seen his name in the top 20 heavyweight lists.
+He’s still the youngest lineal heavyweight champion of all time and before the Tyson mob cries, please look up the meaning of lineal, if you can read.
 Floyd was an undersized heavyweight but beat a lot of quality fighters.
-Patterson was 55-8, with 4 of those losses coming to Sonny Liston and Muhammad Ali.
+Patterson was 55-8, with 4 losses coming to Sonny Liston and Muhammad Ali.
 The two Liston blowout losses I believe diminish his legacy the most, but overall, his resume is outstanding.
 His wins are impressive.
 He beat Ingmar Johansson two out of three and defeated Archie Moore, Eddie Machen, George Chuvalo, Henry Cooper, and Oscar Bonavena.
 Both fights against Jerry Quarry were razor close.
 He could have won them both.
-His lack of size was the killer in the end against big heavyweights, but he had blazing speed and his legacy should be much more respected than it is.
+His lack of size was the killer against big heavyweights, but he had blazing speed and his legacy should be much more respected than it is.

 Video: Floyd Patterson - Devastating Combinations